Central Coloso

 Central Coloso, also known as Coloso Sugar Cane Refinery, was a long-running sugarcane refinery in Aguada, Puerto Rico.
-The refinery was established in late 19th century becoming one of the biggest sugar emporiums in the island.
+The refinery was established in late 19th centurythe biggest sugar emporiums in the island.
 It remained operational until 2003, becoming the last sugarcane refinery to cease operations on the island.

 History

 Early years

 The Coloso origins begin in the 19th century, specifically towards the end of the 1820s when the Caño de las Nasas estate was founded in Aguada.
 That estate functioned with a cattle-operated sugar mill producing approximately 100 sugar barrels a day.

 In the late 1860s, Emilio Vadí acquired the estate and changed its name to Coloso.
 In 1875, he changed it into sugar cane refinery.